Scott Barrett replaces Sam Cane in All Blacks back-row for England clash

 It is the first occasion in 25-year-old Barrett's career that he will start in the No 6 jersey for New Zealand - though he has come off the bench to feature on the blindside before, including in the All Blacks' 16-15 victory over England at Twickenham last November.

-The alteration to the back-row is the only change to the All Black starting XV which dispatched of Ireland 46-14 in the quarter-finals in Tokyo last Saturday.
+The alteration to the back-row is the only change to the All Blacks starting XV which beat Ireland 46-14 in the quarter-finals in Tokyo last Saturday.

 Among the replacements, lock Patrick Tuipulotu replaces the injured Matt Todd in the only change to the 23.